bryanng412/ChillSound/docs/flux-cycles.md

   0. `receiveAllPlaylists` is set as the callback.

 * `createPlaylist`
-  0. invoked from new notebook button `onClick`
+  0. invoked from new playlist button `onClick`
   0. `POST /api/playlists` is called.
   0. `receiveSinglePlaylist` is set as the callback.